benpm-1/botc-bot-guide/guide.md

 ## Day
 Use `/day` to move players to the Town Square from their cottages.

-If the demon killed a player, use `/kill [player]` to mark them as Dead.
-A message in game-chat will tell everyone who died.
+If the Demon killed a player, use `/kill [player]` to mark them as Dead (unless *Banshee*).
+A message in #game-chat will tell everyone who died.

 At the **start** of the day, use `/vote [minutes]` to set the vote timer.
-After N minutes has passed, all players will be moved back to the Town Square.
+After *N* minutes has passed, all players will be moved back to the Town Square.
 Players will get a 10 second warning before moving.

 ### Nominations
 In the nomination phase, if a player nominates, use `/nominate [nominee]` to nominate them.